|You are here: Home >> Ancient Rare Bibles & Books >> Antique Bible Buyer's Guide|

 Matthew-Tyndale Bibles and Great Bibles of the 1540’s start at almost $50,000 and go up to many times that for the First Editions of the 1530’s.
 Coverdale Bibles of the 1530’s start in six-figures, and Wycliffe’s manuscript New Testaments of the 1300’s to 1400’s go into the millions of dollars!
 If you want to view material of this caliber, visit our Platinum Room.

-But let’s come back down for a moment… the Featured Selections page of our website focuses on the most affordable ancient and rare Bibles we have: those mostly in the $4,000 to $10,000 range.
-Some of them cost much more, but the Featured Selections page shows mainly our most affordable Bibles.
+But let’s come back down for a moment… the Search Our Current Inventory page of our website focuses on the most affordable ancient and rare Bibles we have: those mostly in the $4,000 to $10,000 range.
+Some of them cost much more, but the Search Our Current Inventory page shows mainly our most affordable Bibles.

 Among these “most affordable” Bibles, why do some cost more than others?